thenerdery/dot-net-standards/CONTRIBUTING.md

 # Contributing

 At this time, The Nerdery is not accepting pull requests from outside parties for new standards.
-Our standards are not meant to be proscriptive for the entire community.
+Our standards are not meant to be prescriptive for the entire community.

 If you catch a typo or grammatical mistake, we would be delighted to accept a PR